sanjayvihaan/WebDevelopement-JulyClass/readme.md

     - **Task:** Use an HTML table to display your skills or work experience in a structured format.

 By completing this project, you'll have a comprehensive personal portfolio webpage that incorporates all the HTML elements you've learned.

+# Day 6 - 10-07-24
+    1. CSS Introduction
+        a.
+CSS is used to make our webpage or website to look good and appeal great
+        b.
+It is used to make our website responsive in all the devices
+        c.
+It controls the layout of multiple web pages (website) all at once.

+    2. CSS Syntax:
+        selectors {property: value; property: value}
+        class selector, id selector, element selector etc

+        <h2 class="heading" id="head">HTML Table</h2>

+        .heading {color: blue; font-size: 50px;} - Way of writing using Class Selector

+        #head {color: green; font-size: 30px;} - Way of writing using Id Selector

+        h2 {color: red; font-size:20px;} - Way of writing using Element Selector

+    3. What are ways to write CSS
+        a.
+Inline CSS
+        b.
+Internal CSS
+        c.
+External CSS -